nightsea-eu/atheneia/foundational/q-gsp/README.md

 ---

-## 🧭 Part of the Atheneia Platform

 This project is part of the [Atheneia Platform](https://github.com/nightsea-eu/atheneia-platform), an open science initiative by [Night Sea](https://nightsea.eu/research.html) developing modular tools at the intersection of:

-> 🧠 Cognition — 🧮 Quantum Computing — 🤖 AI — 🌍 Sustainability
+🧠 Cognition — 🧮 Quantum Computing — 🤖 AI — 🌍 Sustainability

+_Optimising the invisible — bridging quantum theory and real circuit design._

 The platform is committed to open, local-first, and privacy-preserving technologies for research reproducibility, knowledge access, and responsible quantum infrastructure.